The Graduate School offers programs in education at the doctoral and master’s levels.

 Grade exceptions: Graded on an S/U basis.

-EDUC 887 • Superintendent Internship 3 Credits
+EDUC 887 • Superintendent Internship 2 Credits

 School-based experience of at least 320 hours in one year, up to 280 hours in the primary setting, at least 40 hours in a second setting.
-Joint supervision of Bethel faculty member and onsite licensed and practicing principal.
+Joint supervision of Bethel faculty member and onsite licensed and practicing superintendent.
 May be paid or unpaid.
 Direct experience in administrative duties and synthesis of learning between academic program and administrative needs of host district.

 Grade exceptions: Graded on an S/U basis.